 This is an overview of my research, with links to my publications and lists of publications.
 Sections 1 to 5 cover research themes.
 Section 7 classifies my research according to a different framework: skill development.

 Since 2002 I've been investigating how injustice can backfire.
 This involves examining tactics used by perpetrators and targets.
-The dynamics of backfire apply in the case of physical violence against nonviolent protesters and, looking more widely, the same dynamics apply in cases of censorship, academic freedom, police beatings, whistleblowing, environmental disasters and many other areas.
+The dynamics of backfire apply in the case of physical violence against nonviolent protesters.
+Looking more widely, the same dynamics apply in cases of censorship, academic freedom, police beatings, whistleblowing, environmental disasters and many other areas.